 M1 Finance is extremely popular among dividend income investors, and rightfully so, with its intuitive interface, sleek mobile app, stock and fund screeners, zero fees, fractional shares, cheap margin rates, and automatic rebalancing.
 To be clear, I’m not a dividend investor, but I recognize that many investors, especially those in the FIRE movement (Financial Independence Retire Early), use dividends as regular income and thus attempt to ratchet up their portfolio’s dividend yield.

 Unfortunately, for beginner investors interested in dividends, oftentimes this entails simply screening for the highest-yield stocks and ETF’s and throwing them in a pie, ignoring things like fees, AUM, liquidity, and most importantly, what that fund’s selection methodology or underlying index is.
-I always encourage people to focus more on asset selection and allocation than on chasing high yield per se.
-I would suggest assembling a dividend focus that still employs diversification across geography and asset types to decrease portfolio risk; that’s what I tried to do here.
+I always encourage people to focus more on asset selection and asset allocation than on chasing high yield per se.
+I would suggest assembling a dividend focus that still employs diversification across geographies and asset types to decrease portfolio risk; that’s what I tried to do here.

 Methodology and Discussion